SAP-samples/teched2025-DA160/exercises/ex4/README.md

 ### What is a Data Package?
 A Data package contains sets of related data products for use in modelling projects and pro-code applications.
 All Data packages are available in the SAP Business Data Cloud Cockpit under the **Intelligent Applications and Data Packages**.

 The activation of a Data Package in SAP BDC Cockpit is a prerequisite to make it available for business users in the Catalog.
 The Data Products of this package are visible in the Catalog after this activation.
-They can be either shared with Databricks for AI/ML use cases or installed in SAP Datasphere which is required for modeling in SAP Datasphere.
+They can be either shared with SAP Databricks for AI/ML use cases or installed in SAP Datasphere which is required for modeling in SAP Datasphere.

 ## Exercise 4.1 Guided Tour: Activate Data Package